Crowd jeers as Trump pays respects at court to Ginsburg

 Trump has called Ginsburg an “amazing woman.”
 Her body will lie in state at the Capitol on Friday, the first time a woman receives that distinction, and only the second time it will be bestowed on a Supreme Court justice.
 William Howard Taft, who had also served as president, was also recognized in such a manner.
 The body of Rosa Parks, a private citizen and not a government official, previously has lain in honor at the Capitol.

-Ginsburg will be buried alongside her husband, Martin, in a private ceremony at Arlington National Cemetery next week.
+Ginsburg will be buried alongside her husband, Martin, in a private ceremony next week at Arlington National Cemetery.
 Martin Ginsburg died in 2010.

-Meanwhile, the president is expected to announce his nominee to replace Ginsburg on Saturday.
-He has said he will select from a list of five women.
-Republicans are working to move quickly to a confirmation vote, possibly even before the Nov.
-3 election.

 Credit: Alex Brandon